CreaTiVeUK/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

-You'll need to sign up to trello and insert your Key & Token in the .env file.
+You'll need to sign up to Azure and insert your Connection string & DB name in the .env file.

 ## Running the App